 Year after his work on farm spraying Paraquat, Culpepper began to experience neurologic problems and in September 2019 he was diagnosed with Parkinson’s disease.
 Culpepper’s lawsuit alleges that his Parkinson’s disease was caused by his long-term exposure to Paraquat both as a farmer and a resident near farms where it was used.

 Contact Us About Your Paraquat Lawsuit

 The product liability attorneys at Miller & Zois are currently seeking new Paraquat cases.
 If you used Paraquat or were exposed to Paraquat and you have been formally diagnosed with Parkinson’s Disease, you may have a valid Paraquat lawsuit.
-Our lawyers are mostly looking for victims who suffered commercial as opposed to residential exposure.
+Our Paraquat lawyers are mostly looking for victims who suffered commercial exposure.
 But our law firm wants to speak with you either way.
-Contact us today for a free case evaluation to see if you qualify for a Paraquat lawsuit.
+Contact us today for a free case evaluation at 800-553-6000 to see if you qualify for a Paraquat lawsuit.